CicciaLab/iSTOP-paper/README.md

 list.files('R/functions', '[.]R$', full.names = T) %>% walk(source)
 ```

 Given CDS coordinates and genomes, search for all iSTOP sites with the following commands.
 Raw results will be saved to the `data/iSTOP` directory, and a compacted version with RFLP annotations will be saved to the `data/iSTOP-compact` directory.
 To dramatically reduce computation time, comment out the `add_RFLP` lines.
+Documentation for each function can be accessed using `?`.
+For example, to read detailed documentation for the `locate_codons` function, enter `?locate_codons` in the R console.
+In brief, previously downloaded CDS coordinates are passed to `locate_codons` which validates each transcript and determines genomic coordinates of user specified codons (CAA, CAG, CGA and TGG by default).
+These results are then passed to `locate_PAM`, which extracts genomic sequence context and searches for an appropriately spaced PAM (NGG, NGA, NGAG, NGCG, NNGRRT and NNNRRT by default).
+This dataset is saved, and then a compact version is constructed such that each targetable coordinate within a gene is represented by a single row.
+Finally, RFLP annotations are added with varying widths of unique cutting.

 ``` r
 # Adjust the number of cores for parallel computation to suit your computer